 For example, do you want each beneficiary to get the same amount of money, or would you like different beneficiaries to get different percentages of your proceeds?
 Whatever the case may be, this is the place and time to make that kind of declaration.

 This piece of advice goes hand in hand with the one that was mentioned earlier about "being specific."
-That's because, say, listing just your favorite child, or just your oldest child, can cause more than a couple of issues when it comes time to divvy up your bank account—assuming your intention was for that child to distribute it equally to his or her siblings—as there would be nothing keeping your son from pocketing all of the money for himself instead of distributing it per your wishes.
+That's because listing just your favorite child, or just your oldest child, can cause more than a couple of issues when it comes time to divvy up your bank account.
+That's because there would be nothing keeping your son from pocketing all of the money for himself instead of distributing it per your wishes.

 Depending on which state you live in, you may be limited as to who you can name as a beneficiary of your life insurance policy.
 (An example: in some states, you can't name someone other than your spouse as a beneficiary without that spouse's approval—which is obtained in the form of a signed waiver.)
 Your insurance company may put some of the same restrictions on you, so make sure read the fine print of your policy before you finalize everything.

 There are a few reasons for this.
 One reason being that life insurance companies don't pay out to minors.
 If you don't handle this kind of situation in the right way, the court will appoint a guardian to handle your inheritance until your heirs reach a certain age.
 This usually means 18 or 21 depending on the state.

 You can avoid this by setting up a trust that will benefit the minor you want to provide for.
 Then list that trust as the beneficiary of your policy.
 Or you can name a reliable adult who will act on the child's behalf until she is old enough to handle things herself.